camunda/camunda-docs/docs/components/concepts/execution-listeners.md

 ## Limitations

-- **Unsupported elements**: The following elements do not support `start` or `end` listeners due to their processing
+- **Unsupported elements**: The following elements do not support `start` or `end` listeners due to their processing nature:
-  nature:

-  - Start Events (Start ELs): Use `start` listeners of process instances or subprocesses to cover the missing `start` listeners for specific start events.
+  - Start events (start ELs): Use `start` listeners of process instances or subprocesses to cover the missing `start` listeners for specific start events.
-  - Boundary Events (Start ELs): Place the start logic in the `start` ELs of the main activity to which the boundary event is attached.
+  - Boundary events (start ELs): Place the start logic in the `start` ELs of the main activity to which the boundary event is attached.
-  - Gateways (End ELs): Use `start` ELs on the element following the gateway to execute the required logic.
+  - Gateways (end ELs): Use `start` ELs on the element following the gateway to execute the required logic.
 This allows handling of any post-execution tasks in a dedicated element.
-  - Error End Event (End ELs): Place the ELs on the related error catch event.
+  - Error end event (end ELs): Place the ELs on the related error catch event.
-  - Compensation Boundary Events: Place the ELs on the compensation handler.
+  - Compensation boundary events: Place the ELs on the compensation handler.

 - **Duplicate listeners**: Execution listeners must have unique combinations of `eventType` and `type`.
-  If multiple listeners with the same `eventType` and `type` are defined, it will result in an validation error.
-  While it's possible to have listeners of the same `type` if they are associated with different `eventType` values.
+  If multiple listeners with the same `eventType` and `type` are defined, it will result in a validation error.
+However, it's possible to have listeners of the same `type` if they are associated with different `eventType` values.

-- **Interrupting Escalation Events**: For Intermediate Throw and End events with an interrupting escalation event, `end` listeners will not be executed.
+- **Interrupting escalation events**: For intermediate throw and end events with an interrupting escalation event, `end` listeners will not be executed.
 The escalation event terminates the element's processing immediately upon activation, bypassing any defined `end` listeners.

 ## Learn more